BeubeuCode/node-google-reviews-web-scraper/README.md

 ### Technologies used
 * Puppeteer
 * Express
+* NodeJS (duh)
 ## Usage
-There is a webserver in there, you can run it with `npm run start`, and connect to `localhost:3000` to get a json response with the url in the script.
+There is a webserver in there, you can run it with `npm run serve`, and connect to `localhost:3000` to get a json response with the url in the script.
 However, it is WIP so the point is just to return the data.

+You can also run `npm run start`, which will show you the eiffel tower reviews (in french, cocorico !).
 ### Re-use the code
 There is only one interesting function inside the `getReviws.js` file, and it's the `getReviews(url)` method.
 ```js